rentseen/food-ordering-website/README.md

-# this is a food ordering website, web is for user and manager, mobile app is for sender.
+# this is a food ordering website
+## web is for user and manager, mobile app is for sender.